sylxforce-dev/GemmaEdge/README.md

 **A modular, fully local AI reasoning system optimized for consumer hardware (GTX 1050 Ti class).**

-GemmaEdge is a lightweight, sovereignty-focused AI orchestration engine that enables multi-domain reasoning on constrained hardware without cloud dependency, API costs, or external data leakage.
+GemmaEdge is a sovereignty-focused AI orchestration engine that runs multi-domain reasoning locally without cloud dependency, API costs, or external data leakage.

 > **“Advanced AI is not defined by scale, but by how intelligently it adapts to constraints.”**